 - Evidence of health insurance which must be maintained during the program

-- Personal interview with graduate faculty of the School of Nursing
+- An interview with graduate faculty of the School of Nursing

 Deficiencies in undergraduate course work must be completed before students are eligible for full admission.
 When extenuating circumstances are identified, the Chair of the School of Nursing, upon the recommendation of the graduate nursing faculty, may recommend a student for admission who does not fully meet the criteria stated above.